diegomarquez/game-builder/README.md

         * Cache static drawings (Drawing Renderer, NEW)
         * Cache Images (Bitmap renderer)
 - Remove canvas_wrapper pause in favour of the layer manager pause
+    - Change pause and resume extension events accordingly
+    - TimerFactory extension, pause and resume all timeout when pausing the game ( No Demo )
+    - Keyboard extension, block keyboard keys when pausing the game ( No Demo )
 - Handle Adding and removing of renderer in a similar fashion to other components
 - Sub state machine state.
 Special state which contains a state machine.
 Used for branching paths
 - Organization, Recycling and Destruction